Jardel (footballer, born 1986)

-Jardel Nivaldo Vieira (born 29 March 1986), simply known as Jardel, is a Brazilian professional footballer who last played for Portuguese club Benfica as a central defender.
+Jardel Nivaldo Vieira (born 29 March 1986), simply known as Jardel, is a Brazilian retired professional footballer who played for as a central defender.

 He spent most of his career at Benfica, having joined from Olhanense for €500,000 in January 2011, and became captain in September 2018.
 He made 288 appearances for the club and won 15 honours, including five Primeira Liga titles.

 Career

 Early career

 Born in Florianópolis, Santa Catarina, Jardel was an Avaí FC youth graduate.
 Signing his first professional contract at the age of only 16, being promoted to the first team.

 In March 2005, Jardel joined Esporte Clube Vitória, winning the year's Campeonato Baiano while at the club.
 After suffering relegation from Campeonato Brasileiro Série B, he signed for Santos FC on 15 January 2006.

 Jardel left Peixe in December 2006 after making no appearances and struggling severely with injuries.
 He subsequently represented Iraty Sport Club, Avaí, Joinville Esporte Clube, Ituano FC and Desportivo Brasil before moving abroad.

 In 2009, Jardel moved to Portugal, where he would remain in the following years.
 He played one season with G.D.
 Estoril Praia in the second division where he only missed two league games, then signed with S.C.
 Olhanense in the top level on a one-year deal.
 He made 19 total appearances in his half-season on the Algarve, scoring in a 3–1 win over Vitória de Setúbal on 2 October 2010 to put the team into second place.